 3. SDP VPN

-It leverages micro-segmentation to apply the principle of the least privilege to the network.
-It ultimately reduces the attack surface.
+It leverages micro-segmentation to apply the principle of least privilege to the network, ultimately reducing the attack surface.
 Identity-centric: It’s designed around the user identity and additional contextual parameters, not the IP address.

 The Software-Defined Perimeter Proposition

 Security policy flexibility is offered with fine-grained access control that dynamically creates and removes inbound and outbound access rules.
-Therefore, a software-defined perimeter minimizes the attack surface for bad actors to play with—small attack surface results in a small blast radius.
+Therefore, a software-defined perimeter minimizes the attack surface for bad actors to play with—a small attack surface results in a small blast radius.
 So less damage can occur.

 We should know that IP addresses are lost in today’s hybrid environment.
 SDP provides a connection-based security architecture instead of an IP-based one.
 This allows for many things.
 For one, security policies follow the user regardless of location.
 Let’s say you are doing forensics on an event 12 months ago for a specific IP.